baytelman/fullstack-interview/README.md

 ---

 ## Part 1
-*Only if you want to be considered for Frontend / Fullstack*
+*Only if you want to be considered for Frontend / Full stack*

 ### Required